NLO QCD Renormalization Group Evolution for Non-Leptonic $\Delta F=2$ Transitions in the SMEFT: Abstract

 \section{Abstract}

 We present for the first time NLO QCD Renormalization Group (RG) evolution matrices for non-leptonic $\Delta F=2$ transitions in the Standard Model Effective Field Theory (SMEFT).
 To this end we transform first the known two-loop QCD anomalous dimension matrices (ADMs) of the BSM operators in the so-called BMU basis into the ones in the common Weak Effective Theory (WET) basis (the so-called JMS basis) for which tree-level and one-loop matching to the SMEFT are already known.
 This allows us subsequently to find the two-loop QCD ADMs for the SMEFT non-leptonic $\Delta F=2$ operators in the Warsaw basis.
 Having all these ingredients we investigate the impact of these NLO QCD effects on the QCD RG evolution of SMEFT Wilson coefficients for non-leptonic $\Delta F=2$ transitions from the new physics scale $\Lambda$ down to the electroweak scale $\mu_\text{ew}$.
 The main benefit of these new contributions is that they allow to remove renormalization scheme dependences present both in the one-loop matchings between the WET and SMEFT and also between SMEFT and a chosen UV completion.
-But the NLO QCD effects, calculated here in the NDR scheme, turn out to be small, in the ballpark of a few percent but larger than one-loop Yukawa top effects when only the $\Delta F=2$ operators are considered.
-The technology developed in our paper allows to obtain the ADMs in the SMEFT from the ones of the BMU basis also for non-leptonic $\Delta F=1$ decays and the results of this more involved analysis will be presented soon in another publication.
+But the NLO QCD effects, calculated here in the NDR-$\overline{\text{MS}}$ scheme, turn out to be small, in the ballpark of a few percent but larger than one-loop Yukawa top effects when only the $\Delta F=2$ operators are considered.
+The more complicated class of non-leptonic $\Delta F=1$ decays will be presented soon in another publication.